-Mr. Speaker, it has been publicly stated that Nunavut Tunngavik Incorporated, the Qikiqtani Inuit Association, PanArctic Communications, chambers of commerce, Baffin and Iqaluit, as I stated, the Nunavut Association of Municipalities, the City of Iqaluit, and Inuit businesses support looking at other alternatives to utilize these funds that have been allocated to this project in a way that would alleviate the government burden on financing this project and be able to use these infrastructure dollars for other needed priorities.
+Mr. Speaker, it has been publicly stated that Nunavut Tunngavik Incorporated, the Qikiqtani Inuit Association, PanArctic Communications, chambers of commerce, Baffin and Iqaluit, as I've stated, the Nunavut Association of Municipalities, the City of Iqaluit, and Inuit businesses support looking at other alternatives to utilize these funds that have been allocated to this project in a way that would alleviate the government burden on financing this project and be able to use these infrastructure dollars for other needed priorities.

-Can the minister commit to me today that the minister is still open to working with these organizations to look at other options and providing fibre optic to Iqaluit?
+Can the minister commit to me today that the minister is still open to working with these organizations to look at other options in providing fibre optic to Iqaluit?
 Thank you, Mr. Speaker.
+Speaker: Minister of Community and Government Services, Mr. Joanasie.